PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass: Constraining with priors on

+We generated the mock halo power spectrum using \textsc{CAMB} in \autoref{eq:power_spectrum_scale_dependent_bias}.
+As described in the previous section, here we consider three fiducial values for \fnl: $f_{\rm NL, \,fid\, 1} = 0$, $f_{\rm NL, \,fid\, 2} = -12$, and $f_{\rm NL, \,fid\, 2} = 50$.
+Regarding \bp, we assume it follows the form given by \autoref{eq:bphi_p}.
+We use the values of $p$ measured in this work for the mass bin corresponding to each tracer\footnote{This is an assumption for the forecast in order to understand and highlight the impact of priors that \textsc{PNG-UNITsims} is able to set.
+However, we expect that redshift evolution and galaxy formation could modify the value of $p$, and we expect to tackle these in detail in follow-up studies.}: $p_{\rm LRG} = 1.11 \pm 0.27$, $p_{\rm ELG} = 0.895 \pm 0.055$ and $p_{\rm QSO} = 0.973 \pm 0.077$.
+The minimum wavenumber considered for the power spectrum is given by the fundamental wavenumber, $k_{\rm min,\, tracer} = 2\pi/V^{1/3}_{\rm tot,\, tracer}$.
+The corresponding covariance is calculated using \autoref{eq:pk_Gaussian_variance}, considering the survey parameters described above for each tracer.

-We conduct an MCMC fitting procedure to find out the effect that assuming a prior on \bp or not has on the measurement of \fnl.
-We employ the same methodology as for our main results.
-In this analysis, we keep all the cosmological parameters fixed, except for $b_1$, \fnl and \bp.
-When fixing \bp to the {\it universality relation}, we define the $\chi^2$ using \autoref{eq:chi2} .
-When considering $p$ as a free parameter we incorporate a Gaussian prior centred in $p_{\rm LRG}$, $p_{\rm ELG}$ and $p_{\rm QSO}$ for each case value and a width given by our errors.
+We used an MCMC fitting procedure to determine the impact on the measurement of \fnl from assuming a prior for $p$ or not.
+We employed the same methodology as for our main results.
+In this analysis, all the cosmological parameters are fixed, except for $b_1$, \fnl, and \bp.
+When fixing \bp to the universality relation value, we defined the value of $\chi^2$ using \autoref{eq:chi2}.
+When considering $p$ as a free parameter, we incorporated a Gaussian prior centred on $p_{\rm LRG}$, $p_{\rm ELG}$ and $p_{\rm QSO}$ for each case value and a width given by our errors.
+In this case, $\chi^2$ is defined by \autoref{eq:chi2_prior}.

-The summary of our findings are shown in \autoref{tab:mcmc_forecast}.
-The constraints for haloes hosting LRGs are stronger than for the equivalent for ELGs and QSOs.
-This is mainly because they have the largest linear bias in the redshift range we are considering compared to the other tracers, and therefore the scale-dependent bias signal is larger.
-Assuming our priors, we recover the fiducial \fnl value within $<0.2\sigma$.
-Fixing \bp to the {\it universality relation}, while not inducing any bias in the case of QSOs, does induce a deviation of $0.47 \sigma$ for $f_{\rm NL\; fid}=-12$ and $1.36 \sigma$ for $f_{\rm NL\; fid}=50$ in the case of ELGs, were the value of $p$ is a $\sim 10\%$ lower than $p=1$.
-For LRGs we find also a difference of $0.87 \sigma$ for the case with $f_{\rm NL\; fid}=50$.

-Regarding $\sigma(f_{\rm NL})$, we observe three different behaviours.
-For the halos hosting ELGs, using our prior provides tighter constraints compared to fixing $p=1$ while for the halos hosting LRGs is precisely the opposite.
-We claim that this is not due to the different size of the prior but the central value it has ($p_{\rm LRG} = 1.1 $ vs $p_{\rm ELG} = 0.89$).

-In \autoref{sec:bphi_prior} we have shown that if the width of the Gaussian prior on $p$ are small enough, the effect of the prior in $\sigma(f_{\rm NL})$ is equivalent to fixing $p$ to that value.
-And if the prior is too wide, then we recover the degeneracy between $p$ and \fnl.
-The priors we have in $p$ allow us to break this degeneracy and then, the lower $p$ is, the larger \bp is and hence the constraints on \fnl become tighter.
+In \autoref{tab:mcmc_forecast}, we summarise our findings.
+Fixing $p$ to the universality relation induce a bias of $1.9 \sigma$ for $f_{\rm NL\; fid}=50$ and $0.9\sigma$ for $f_{\rm NL\; fid}=-12$ for ELGs.
+These biases arise because the halos hosting ELGs have a value for $p$ below one by $\sim 10\%$.
+For LRGs, we also find a $0.8 \sigma$ difference for the case with $f_{\rm NL\; fid}=50$.
+Finally, for the QSO hosts, we correctly recovered the fiducial values of \fnl given that the value of $p$ for this sample is consistent with $p=1$.